geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - PropertyCollectors
      - Y
      - A comma-separated list of PropertyCollectors.
 Each entry in the list includes the extractor class, the file name (within square brackets ``[ ]`` and not including the ``.properties`` suffix) containing the regular expression needed to extract the attribute value from the granule file name, and the attribute name (within parentheses ``( )``).
 The instance of the extractor class also indicates the type of object computed by the specific collector, so a ``TimestampFileNameExtractorSPI`` will return ``Timestamps`` while a ``DoubleFileNameExtractorSPI`` will return ``Double`` numbers.
-   * - TimeAttribute
-     - N
-     - Specifies the name of the time-variant attribute.
-   * - ElevationAttribute
-     - N
-     - Specifies the name of the elevation attribute.
    * - AuxiliaryFile
      - N
      - Path to an auxiliary file to be used for internal purposes (For example: when dealing with NetCDF granules, it refers to the NetCDF XML ancillary file.)